Synonyms and other taxonomic changes

 the Common Silverfish is slightly larger (10 mm) and more slender, is uniformly silver or gray, and is generally not found around furnaces or hot pipes

-the Four-lined Silverfish (formerly Ctenolepisma quadriseriata, now synonymized with C. lineata) has 4 lines down its back, and the Gray [or Giant] Siverfish (which includes the former Ctenolepisma urbana, now synomymized with C. longicaudata) is uniformly gray; both of these species are about 15 mm - almost twice as large as the Firebrat
+the Four-lined Silverfish (Ctenolepisma lineata) has 4 lines down its back, and the Gray [or Giant] Siverfish (C. longicaudata) is uniformly gray; both are ~15 mm - almost twice as large as the Firebrat

 other species of Lepismatidae are normally found outdoors